OnlineUse our Contact the Council form to give us feedback, or ask a question about any of our services.

 You can request information from the Council under the Freedom of Information Act.

-The Council has a set of Corporate Customer Service Standards which apply for answering the telephone, letters or emails or responding to complaints or suggestions (see useful document on the right of this page).
+The Council has a set of Corporate Customer Service Standards which apply for answering the telephone, letters or emails or responding to complaints or suggestions.